V-Varga/GPS_Py/README.md

 The results file can then be reformatted with the use of the CSV_Conversion.py script, in order to prepare the data for mapping in QGIS (Quantum Geographic Information System).

-Finally, a series of 3 small scripts has been written (gen_vector.py, basemap.py, and reorder_layers.py) in order to map the data within the PyQGIS Python plugin for the QGIS program.
+Finally, a series of 3 small scripts has been written (gen_vector.py, basemap.py, and reorder_layers.py) in order to map the data within the PyQGIS Python plugin console for the QGIS program.

 ## References